phillbush/mpv-concat/README.md

 	$ ffmpeg -f concat -i concat.txt -c copy out.webm

-mpv-concat help the creation of such a file.
+mpv-concat helps the creation of such a file.
 With mpv-concat you can interactively select segments of videos from your mpv video player.